 - Not tutoring, and there is no re-lecturing.
 SI student leaders who have successfully completed the course facilitate the sessions.

-- Sessions are 50 minutes, but you may attend for less time if necessary.
+- Some sessions are 90 minutes and some are 50 minutes, but you may attend for less time if necessary.

 - Participants learn study strategies: note taking, graphic organization, questioning techniques, vocabulary acquisition, and test preparation.